neophob/udp-to-i2c/README.md

 UDP-to-I2c Java server using netty, running on a raspberry pi.

+(c) by Michael Vogt 2013 / http://neophob.com

 ##Main use case:
 Recieve udp data from the PixelController software and send out on the i2c bus where some rainbowduinos are sitting.

+This application use the TPM2.net UDP protocol, see http://www.ledstyles.de/ftopic18969.html for more details.

 ##Setup RPI
 http://neophob.com/2013/04/i2c-communication-between-a-rpi-and-a-arduino/